-Paul Motian interview II: recordings & reactions
+Paul Motian interview II: recordings & reactions by Chuck Braman

 During the 1960s two new styles of jazz drumming developed.
 The first was an extension of the bebop drumming style whose roots extended back to the innovations of Joe Jones and Dave Tough in the 1930s.
 In it the functions of each of the drummer’s four limbs remained the same, but one important element of the bop concept was virtually eliminated: repetition.
 The four most significant innovators and finest exponents of this new drumming style were Roy Haynes, Tony Williams, Elvin Jones and Paul Motian.
 The second new style did away with timekeeping altogether, emphasizing instead rubato drumming cadences in place of precisely subdivided rhythms.
 The four most important innovators in this approach were Sonny Murray, Rashad Ali, Andrew Cyrill and Paul Motian.